CIFAR Nobel Laureates

 RESEARCH EXCELLENCE

-Twenty-one CIFAR fellows and advisors have been awarded Nobel Prizes.
+Twenty-three CIFAR fellows and advisors have been awarded Nobel Prizes.

 Over nearly four decades, more than 1,000 researchers from more than 30 countries have participated directly in our research programs as fellows, advisors, Canada CIFAR AI Chairs, and CIFAR Azrieli Global Scholars.
 They are truly extraordinary minds, and many have been recognized at the highest levels of science.